-NetWellness is a global, community service providing quality, unbiased health information from our partner university faculty.
+NetWellness is a global, community service providing quality, unbiased health information from our partners.
 NetWellness is commercial-free and does not accept advertising.

 In addition, the American Institute of Cancer Research suggests that diets rich in whole grains can reduce the incidence of certain types of cancer.
-Not only do whole grains contain fiber, vitamins, minerals and natural phytochemicals (plant compounds not designated as "nutrients" that can protect cells from damage that could lead to cancer.
+Whole grains contain nutrients and compounds that can protect cells from damage that could lead to cancer.
 These include:

-This article originally appeared in Chow Line (3/23/08), a service of Ohio State University Extension and the Ohio Agricultural Research and Development Center and was adapted for use on NetWellness with permission, 2010.
+This article originally appeared in Chow Line, a service of Ohio State University Extension and the Ohio Agricultural Research and Development Center and was adapted for use on NetWellness with permission.

-Last Reviewed: Mar 30, 2010
+Last Reviewed: Mar 06, 2014

 The Ohio State University